EthanJCarter/general-scripts/gitguide.md

 `git restore --staged filename` - unstage file(s) for a commit

-`git-status` - list status of staged files and some brief information such as if the file has been modified or is a new file etc.
+`git status` - list status of staged files and some brief information such as if the file has been modified or is a new file etc.

 `git commit -m " "` - commit staged git files with a message containing a descriptor of the nature of the commit (*e.g. "fixed a markdown header"*)